Spring

 The trees, a symbol of international friendship, initially arrived thanks to the work of travel writer Eliza Scidmore.

-Ramadan is a holy month of fasting, introspection and prayer for Muslims worldwide.
-It is usually commemorated around April or May.
+Ramadan is a holy month of fasting, introspection and prayer.

 The most prominent secular symbol of the Christian holiday, the Easter bunny was reportedly introduced to America by German immigrants.
 Learn about other symbols and traditions like the Eager egg, Easter candy, Easter lilies and Easter parades.